trinamae12/contacts-list/README.md

 * Firebase

     - Make sure you have a firebase account.
-Make sure to have an existing [ Firebase project](https://console.firebase.google.com/u/0/) and its existing firestore collection.
+Also, make sure to have an existing [ Firebase project](https://console.firebase.google.com/u/0/) and an existing firestore collection.

 ## Installing ContactsList (Run project in local)
 1. Run the following commands in command prompt pointing to your destination folder.